-The council is hereby authorized to enter into a contract with the board of supervisors of the County of Monterey wherein the council may agree that the duties and functions of the city clerk and ex officio assessor, the collector, and of the council, insofar as said duties and functions apply to the assessing, collecting and equalization of real and personal property taxes, may be performed by the County of Monterey.
-(As amended May 13, 1957.)
+Section 49-A. COUNTY COLLECTION OF TAXES: The Council is hereby authorized to enter into a contract with the Board of Supervisors of the County of Monterey wherein the Council may agree that the duties and functions of the City Clerk and ex-officio Assessor, the Collector, and of the Council, insofar as said duties and functions apply to the assessing, collecting and equalization of real and personal property taxes, may be performed by the County of Monterey.
+(As Amended 1957)